top of page

 Mental Health Therapist

-Emily is a LCSW with 10+ years of clinical and medical social work experiences, serving populations from
+Emily is a LCSW with 12+ years of clinical and medical social work experiences, serving populations from

-depression, mood disorders, teen therapy, young adults adjusting to their professional careers, simple or complex trauma, families and friends affected by a person's addiction, and other chronic health issues.
+simple and/or complex trauma, families and friends affected by a person's addiction, and other chronic

-themselves as being the expert in their own life despite feeling lost and uncertain.
+clients to see themselves as being the expert in their own life despite feeling lost and uncertain.

 Emily attended UNC-Greensboro earning her Bachelor's in Social Work (BSW) in 2010 and earned her